 hindsight, 2016

-The work in this series was inspired by thinking about differences between my current experience making sculpture and my previous experience making molecules as a synthetic chemist.
-In particular, the molecular objects were so small I’ve never seen them by eye.
-Instead I relied on constructing visual representations of them by reconciling data from a variety of instruments, each of which ‘sees’ a different aspect of the object under observation.
+For example, the difference between making and viewing sculpture compared to making and viewing molecular objects so small they could never be never seen by eye.
+In the past I relied on constructing visual representations of objects by reconciling data from a variety of instruments, each of which ‘sees’ a different aspect of the object under observation.

 Photographs Dierdre Pearce unless otherwise indicated.